 AFA remains committed to taking care of our wounded, ill and injured Airmen that have given so much to our Air Force and our nation.
 Under a formal Memorandum of Understanding with the United States Air Force, AFA operates our Wounded Airman Program (WAP) in partnership with the Air Force Wounded Warrior (AFW2) program to provide much needed support to our wounded Airmen.
 Examples of support include prosthetics, financial aid, caregiver support, on-site support at adaptive sports camps and the Department of Defense Warrior Games and much more.

 100% of funds donated to AFA's Wounded Airman Program are used in direct support of wounded Airmen.
 The WAP is operated and administered by AFA with staff time and overhead fees covered by AFA's general fun.
 In other words, if you give $100 to the WAP, that $100 will go toward the support we give our wounded Airmen.

-In 2014 the WAP provided over $133,000 in direct support to wounded Airmen.
-As the program continues to grow, so will the amount of direct support we are able to give to the men and women in need.
-Interested in supporting the Wounded Airman Program?
-Here is what your support would go to:
+In 2014 the WAP provided over $133,000 in direct support to wounded Airmen!
+As the program continues to grow, so will the amount of direct support we are able to provide.
+We need your help to give our wounded Airmen the best possible support they deserve.